spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 You might ask how can be get round the delay in scaling up another worker?
 Pods have a priority.
 You could create a deployment with pods of a lower priority than your default (0); lets call these placeholder pods.
 Then k8s will kill these placeholder pods and replace them with your regular pods when needed.
 So you could autoprovision a single node full of these placeholder pods.
 Your placeholder pods will then become pending after being killed and CA will then spin up another worker for them; since these placeholder pods arn't doing anything useful we don't mind the delay.
 This is just an idea; I probably need to google a solution where this has been implemented, and provide a link to it (I am sure someone has written something for this).

 Another solution: use fargate.
-I will get round to trying this out.
-Fargate implements virtual kubelet (the agent on worker nodes); however I am not sure how clever it is in terms providing an infinit resource!
+However this is not a realistic solution (see my notes above).

 # Accessing the cluster